pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-24-vlychada-bay-monemvasia.md

 image: "IMG_6762.jpg"
 ---

-`From: Avlaki bay, Peloponnesos, Greece`<br/>
+`From: Vlychada bay, Peloponnesos, Greece`<br/>
 `To: Monemvasia, Peloponnesos, Greece`

-We left Avlaki bay around 10 in the morning.
+We left Vlychada bay around 10 in the morning.
 The wind was a nice 10 knots, and for a while, we were cruising with the wind on our beam, full sails out.
 Splendid!

 After an hour or so, the wind died completely.
 Literally 0 knots of wind.
 We drifted around for half an hour before I turned on an engine.
 I considered motoring to Ieraki lagoon, but the weather was looking worse than when we were leaving.
 Barbara preferred to go straight to Monemvasia, a very good call as it turned out.